Naviden/database_mapping/README.md

 ## What you find in the repository

 - _description.docx_ has the mapped points for each database
-- _databases folder_ : for some of sources there are additional files about their content, either scrapped or downloaded directly from their site
+- _databases folder_ : for some of sources there are additional files(csv, json, Py, ...) about their content, either scrapped or downloaded directly from their site